php-fig/fig-standards/proposed/phpdoc.md

 #### Syntax

-    @license <<"SPDX identifier">|<url>> [label]
+    @license [<SPDX identifier>|URI] [name]

 #### Description

 The @license tag provides licensing information to the user, which is applicable to 'Structural Elements' and their child elements.

-The first parameter MUST be either a 'SPDX identifer', as defined by the [SPDX Open Source License Registry][SPDX], or a URL to a document containing the full license text.
+The first parameter MUST be either a 'SPDX identifier', as defined by the [SPDX Open Source License Registry][SPDX], or a URL to a document containing the full license text.

-The second parameter MAY be the official name/label of the applicable license.
+The second parameter MAY be the official name of the applicable license.

-It is RECOMMENDED to only specify a 'SPDX identifier', and to apply @license tags to file-level 'PHPDoc' only, since multiple varying licences within a single file may cause confusion with regard to which license applies at which time.
+It is RECOMMENDED to only specify an 'SPDX identifier' and to apply @license tags to file-level 'PHPDoc' only, since multiple varying licenses within a single file may cause confusion with regard to which license applies at which time.

-It is NOT RECOMMENDED to specify the @license tag in the 'PHPDoc' of every file of a package, if the files are distributed as part of the package, and unless the applied license requires to do so.

 In case multiple licenses apply, there MUST be one @license tag per applicable license.